MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 'Space Assault' will be a 2D arcade game, the game will be very similar to the original 'Space Invaders'

 ### 3.5 Platform
+I will be designing and developing my game for use on PC and will be looking to release the game via the Steam platform.
+I chose to develop for this platform for two reasons.
+Firstly I believe that I can create a better multiplayer enviroment on PC than on other

 ### 3.6 Features